PiotrRut/BetterGitCLI/README.md

 ## Contributing

-All contributions to add new features, fix any bugs (if you spot any) or make the code better or more efficient are more than welcome - please feel free raise an [issue](https://github.com/PiotrRut/BetterGitCLI/issues/new) to open up a pull request!
+All contributions to add new features, fix any bugs (if you spot any) or make the code better or more efficient are more than welcome - please feel free to raise an [issue](https://github.com/PiotrRut/BetterGitCLI/issues/new) to open up a pull request!